ejm-programming-club/Group-M4ker/README.md

 ## Documentation
-The code of the app is separated into `backend/` and `frontend/`, where the former is responsible for the representation and generation of data and the latter takes charge the user interface.
+The code of the app is separated into `backend/` and `frontend/`, where the former is responsible for the representation and generation of data and the latter takes charge of the user interface.

 ### Backend
 > `backend/utils.dart`